-Habitats around the margins of the site include the River Shannon Callows (low-lying wet grassland and Reedbeds that are prone to winter inundation), the main channel of the River Shannon, improved grassland (GA1) and wet grassland (GS4).
-Much of this grassland is grazed during the summer and fodder is also cut.
-Other typical marginal peatland habitats are present including remnant high bog (PB1), cutover bog (PB4) and scrub.
-Some naturally developed bog woodland has developed in places around the margins of the site on the remnant high bog.
-Some conifer forestry has also been planted in places (non Coillte) along the southern boundary that also contains Rhododendron.
-There is some active peat cutting by private individuals along the SE boundary on high bog outside the BnM boundary.
+Habitats around the margins of the site include:

+- The River Shannon and Suck Callows (low-lying wet grassland and Reedbeds that are prone to inundation during winter months) around the northern and eastern boundaries. - Improved grassland (GA1) and wet grassland (GS4) that is grazed during the summer and fodder is also cut.

+- Typical marginal peatland habitats such as remnant high bog (PB1), cutover bog (PB4), bog woodland (WN7) and scrub (WS1).
+There is intensive active cutting of domestic peat around the north-west side of the site, outside the BnM boundary. - Conifer forestry that has also been planted in places (non-Coillte) adjacent to the southern boundary.